 Required Experience: At least 1 year of remote IOM oversight required; we will consider those who have less experience if they have completed a fellowship in clinical neurophysiology and/or hold a specialty certification in IOM.
 Board certification in neurology is required.

 Team: Join a group of highly experienced and well trained clinical neurophysiologists, whose reputation is second to none.
-Our client has experienced virtually zero turn-over in the past 8 years.
+Our client has experienced virtually zero turn-over in the past decade.
 Those who join the team…stay!

 Educational Opportunities: An internal group was formed to foster continuing education.
 Webinars on a variety of clinical topics are offered on a monthly basis, with curriculum specifically geared to interpreting physicians.
 Additionally, each team member receives a yearly stipend to attend conferences/lectures of their choosing (ASNM, ACNS, AAN, etc).

 Communication: Although team members live all over the country, communication is frequent and on-going.
 Webinars, team conference calls, and get togethers (including holiday parties) are a common occurrence.
 You will never be isolated nor alone.
 This functions like any other office-based, medical practice.
 The only difference is that your colleagues work remotely.